stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

 * It works perfectly well for single application uses cases too, allowing flexibility for future apps.
 * And [more...](http://docs.stormpath.com).

-And, most important, you can configure changes to *all* of this without changing your application code!
+And, most importantly, you can configure changes to *all* of this without changing your application code!

 This model gives us two approaches to easily support multi-tenant applications: